Artboard 10 Copy 13.png

 UX / UI Designer

+AE Machines is a Champaign, IL based company designing tools to make automation design and implementation accessible to a broader group of people and businesses.
 AE Machines approached us to create a web app allowing users to prototype simple machines that run on an Arduino microcontroller.
 Without any knowledge of code, users can choose hardware and design software by creating "movement patterns" based on senses and actions.

 Identifying Business Goals